Skip to main content

 ///<remarks>

-///Implement the command handler for validation process as a public method of the main class.
+///Implements the validation process command handler as a public method of the main class.

 ///</remarks>